-Avoid overestimation:

-- Can the project refer to documentation that proves a conservative baseline?
-Are deviations from established methodology described and justified in an appropriate manner? - Are there deficiencies or other discrepancies in the project monitoring data, and have these discrepancies been described and justified in an appropriate manner?
+Avoid overestimation: the calculated emission reduction is based on a conservative baseline that is documented in line with a recognized standard.
+Can the project refer to documentation that proves a conservative baseline?
+Are deviations from established methodology described and justified in an appropriate manner?
+Are there deficiencies or other discrepancies in the project monitoring data, and have these discrepancies been described and justified in an appropriate manner?
 Avoid damage: the project's implementation creates no social or environmental damage.

-- Have the project developers conducted consultations and dialogues with local stakeholders before implementation? - Is the project certified by an independent third party in accordance with an established standard for social and environmental benefits? - Has the project documented measures to minimize, reduce or avoid potential damage?
+Have the project developers conducted consultations and dialogues with local stakeholders before implementation?
+Is the project certified by an independent third party in accordance with an established standard for social and environmental benefits?
+Has the project documented measures to minimize, reduce or avoid potential damage?
 Price: the price level of the credits creates confidence that the project is of high quality.

-- What is the price of the credits compared to the average price on the voluntary market? - What is the price of the credits compared to the price of credits from similar projects? - What is the price of the credits compared to the price of carbon quotas in regulated markets e.g. EU ETS?
+What is the price of the credits compared to the average price on the voluntary market?
+What is the price of the credits compared to the price of credits from similar projects?
+What is the price of the credits compared to the price of carbon quotas in regulated markets e.g. EU ETS?
 Vintage: the emission reductions in the project took place fairly recently.

-- When were the credits issued? - When buying credits that were issued more than 3-5 years ago, is it likely that current income from the sale of credits is necessary for the project to continue?

-Dokumentasjon:

-klimaeffekten til prosjektet og kjøp av kredittene må være grundig dokumentert.

-- Does the project come with thorough documentation of calculations, assessments and basis for certification? - Does a cancellation receipt accompany the purchase of carbon credits, and does the cancellation receipt contain traceable information about the project? - Does the purchase of carbon credits come with sufficient information about the project that facilitates transparent reporting?
+When were the credits issued?
+When buying credits that were issued more than 3-5 years ago, is it likely that current income from the sale of credits is necessary for the project to continue?
+Dokumentasjon: klimaeffekten til prosjektet og kjøp av kredittene må være grundig dokumentert.
+Does the project come with thorough documentation of calculations, assessments and basis for certification?
+Does a cancellation receipt accompany the purchase of carbon credits, and does the cancellation receipt contain traceable information about the project?
+Does the purchase of carbon credits come with sufficient information about the project that facilitates transparent reporting?
 (See Chapter 3 for recommendations related to reporting)